Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Methodology

 \subsection{Burstiness Analysis (RQ1)}

 To investigate RQ1, we analyze temporal patterns of commits to determine if they exhibit burstiness.
-Considering the Pareto principle in OSS communities~\cite{goeminne2011evidence} stating that the majority of work is executed by a small group of developers, for each project we focus on the top 20\% developers with the largest number of commits.
-Burstiness refers to fact that a large number of events occur clustered within short time periods that are separated by long periods of inactivity.
-We quantify this using the burstiness coefficient, $B$, proposed by~\citet{goh2008burstiness}.
-Given a sequence of inter-event times, $\tau = \{\tau_1, \tau_2, ..., \tau_n\}$ capturing time differences between consecutive commits, the burstiness coefficient is given as:
+Burstiness refers to the phenomenon where a large number of events occur clustered within short time periods, separated by long periods of inactivity.
+We quantify this using the burstiness coefficient, $B$, proposed by~\cite{goh2008burstiness}.
+Given a sequence of inter-event times, $\tau = \{\tau_1, \tau_2, ..., \tau_n\}$ capturing time differences between consecutive commits, the burstiness coefficient is given as $B = (\sigma_{\tau} - \mu_{\tau}) / (\sigma_{\tau} + \mu_{\tau})$, where $\mu_{\tau}$ and $\sigma_{\tau}$ are the mean and standard deviation of inter-event times, respectively.
+The value of $B$ ranges from -1 to 1: For $B \approx 1$ the process is highly bursty, for $B \approx 0$ events occur independently (following a Poissonian distribution), and for $B \approx -1$ the process is highly regular or periodic.